TutsWiki/source/content/java/postgresql.md

     ![PostgreSQL Port](/images/Java/postgresql-port.jpg "Port")

     - Set your Locale.
-Locale is the parameter that defines the user's region and hence affects the language of the User interface.
+Locale is a parameter that defines the user's region and hence affects the language of the User interface.
 Here, the most visible change it will cause is the change in the default date-time format.

     ![PostgreSQL Locale](/images/Java/postgresql-locale.jpg "Locale")